lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * define a main identity ending with the keyword base-type.

-* derive all the identity used in the Data Model from this base type.
+* derive all the identities used in the Data Model from this base type.

 * create a typedef from this base type.